George LeRoy Irwin: Early life

 Irwin was born on April 26, 1868, at Fort Wayne (Detroit) in Detroit, Michigan.
 His parents were colonel (later Army Brigadier General) Bernard J. D. Irwin, a surgeon in the Army Medical Corps who received the Medal of Honor in the Apache Wars, and his wife Antoinette Elizabeth Stahl Irwin.

 Career

-Irwin graduated from the United States Military Academy in 1889.
+Irwin graduated from the United States Military Academy in 1889, 25th in a class of 49.
 He served in the Spanish–American War, Philippine–American War, Cuban Pacification and World War I. Irwin graduated from the United States Army War College in 1910.

 Brigadier General Irwin and staff at the Artillery School at Saumur, Maine-et-Loire, France, December 17, 1918.

 During World War I, Irwin, then a brigadier general, commanded the 57th Field Artillery Brigade of the 32nd Infantry Division under the command of Major General William G. Haan.
 Irwin distinguished himself during the Second Battle of the Marne, Oise-Aisne Offensive and Meuse–Argonne offensive and received the Army Distinguished Service Medal.

 After the war, Irwin reverted to his permanent rank of colonel in 1919.
 He was promoted to brigadier general again in 1923 and then to major general in 1928.